 What is Racism?

-When First Nation people are judged and treated unfairly or differently simply because they are First Nations that is racism.
+When First Nation people are judged and treated unfairly or differently simply because of being First Nations that is racism.
 Racism is built on incorrect beliefs that one race or group of people is better or worse than another.

 Systemic racism refers to the ways that white supremacy is reflected and upheld in the systems in our society.
 It looks at larger structures such as education systems, health care systems, policing, and justice systems, rather than individual biases and behaviours.